nasrinimapour/ai-content-analyzer/README.md

 2. Object Detection: It identifies all objects in the uploaded image.

-3. CLIP Classification: Each detected object is isolated and classified by CLIP to determine if it is visually similar to a "hateful symbol."
+3. CLIP Classification: Each detected object is isolated and classified by CLIP to determine if it is visually similar to a hateful symbol.

 4. Text Recognition: It reads all text present in the image.